YoshiABC123XYZ/LibTelltale/README.md

 ## LibTelltale
 A library which supports reading, editing and writing of Telltale Games' file formats.

-The library will support nearly all games from Telltale (see the telltale_keys.h for supported games) [Currently in development!]
+The library will support all games from Telltale (see the telltale_keys.h for supported games), however few games will have features which are not available.
+See the unsupported.md for these games and whats supported and not.

 As the library gets updated Ill update the following docs too.
 This lib will be available as a dynamic link library and static library for windows only!
 Download the source with the latest version for the header files.